KyleM73/EnvCreator/README.md

 to create occupancy grids, use `https://www.pixilart.com/draw` or some other pixel art program and save the map as a png

 by default, 1 pixel = 10 cm x 10 cm

+run all tests from `EnvCreator/EnvCreator` folder, not from `EnvCreator/EnvCreator/test`